What’s the Difference Between Zucchini and Yellow Squash?

 We chatted with Cara Mangini, the author of The Vegetable Butcher cookbook, for further insights on this common summer produce question.

 The term summer squash encompasses many varieties of fresh squash harvested mostly in the summer months.
 These summer squash varieties include zucchini, many types of yellow summer squash, and pattypans.
 They should be prepared soon after picking — they begin to perish fairly quickly.
 You’ll benefit from peak flavor within a week of harvest.
 And if you buy summer squash in its prime, it can last for a couple weeks or so in your vegetable bin.
 (Winter squash varieties have thicker skins and can be cured and then stored for months.)

 Ultimately, I think maturity has the biggest impact on flavor and texture in all varieties.
 Large, more mature summer squash produce larger seeds and more watery flesh than younger squash.
 Typically, small to medium (young to middle-aged) summer squash of all varieties and colors offer prime texture and flavor — thin, crisp skin and tender, mildly sweet and nutty flesh.

 Also known as courgette, zucchini classically has a deep green skin and soft white flesh.
 Other varieties of zucchini exist, however, that make the matter a little more confusing — there’s a golden zucchini variety that has a yellow skin and is a bit sweeter than green zucchini.

-Both zucchini and yellow squash can be used interchangeably in recipes and in combination with each other.
+Both zucchini and younger yellow squash can be used interchangeably in recipes and in combination with each other.
 Try swapping in yellow squash in your favorite zucchini bread recipe or spiralizing both for a colorful bowl of vegetable noodles.